gerardnaughton7/GraphTheoryProject/README.md

 As for my Timetable database at first it sounded a bit daunting but as explained by our lecturer Ian McLoughlin if broken into small step by step sections it becomes clear and easy how it should be done.

+In conclusion I really enjoyed working with graph database it allows for a lot more freedom unlike some other database types.
+It also gives great visual interpretation of data, which is a asset to the user and great for explaining how the database works to a potential client/customer.

 [Top](#contents)
 ## References<a name = "references"></a>